 The Green Violin is inspired by the creativity of resistance, courage and perseverance that is expressed by the human spirit in the face of all forms of oppression.
 The authors published here often write about political displacement, outrage against injustice, and long for understanding and connection between people, not states.
 This deep human connection, made possible through the dignity of literature and art, is one means to a life-long, critical disturbance of the unnatural order.

-The Green Violin in part responds to the prevalence of anarchism, and the revolutionary image, as good business for commercial publishers.
-The accessibility of ‘radical’ literature remains in the realm of commodity, as a collector’s item, as part of a buy-in culture.
-It has never been more profitable for academies and publishing institutions, including those who self-present as radical or anarchist presses, to publish ‘incendiary’ literature, often replicating the exclusive cult of personality that draws sales.
-There are unprecedented profits for contemporary publishing of guides, how-to’s, and manuals for convenient revolutions.
+‘Radical’ literature is often treated as a commodity like any other, as a collector’s item, as part of a buy-in culture.
+It has never been more profitable for academies and publishing institutions, including those who self-present as radical or anarchist presses, to publish inaccessible ‘incendiary’ literature while perpetuating their businesses on the exclusive cult of personality that draws sales.
+There are unprecedented profits for the publishing of guides, how-to’s, and manuals for convenient revolutions.
 Molotovs are fashion statements!
-If the academy has also joined the necropolis of cultural detritus, then let the inquisition carry on outside of its state-funded muzzle!